alexmccabe/nodejs-framework/README.md

 ### Environment

 The root of the application contains a `.env.example` file.
 This file should be renamed to `.env`.
-Environment files should not be commited to source control (they are ignored in `.gitignore`).
-Commiting an environment file would allow anyone with access to it to see sensitive credentials.
+Environment files should not be committed to source control (they are ignored in `.gitignore`).
+Committing an environment file would allow anyone with access to it to see sensitive credentials.

 Once renamed, fill in all the required details (some are provided as empty), or add any new ones.
 These will become available in the `process.env` object inside your Node application.